kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 ### The word "below"

 The word "below" introduces the mathematical relation $<$ as opposed to $\leq$.
-This means all multiples of three or five that are less than $1000$, but excluding $1000$.
+This means all multiples of three or five that are less than $1000$, excluding $1000$.

-The time spent in looking at the question through a magnifying glass is time well spent, because it forces us to assume the mind set of the author who carefully drafted the question.
+The time spent in looking at the question through a magnifying glass is time well spent, because it forces us to assume the mindset of the author who carefully crafted the question.
 We thereby become acquainted with the possibilities for pitfalls and potholes that could otherwise [upend](https://www.powerthesaurus.org/upend/synonyms) our efforts.

 ## Initial thoughts

 The multiples of $3$ are those numbers, which when divided by $3$, leave a remainder of zero.
 Likewise the numbers which leave a remainder of zero when divided by $5$ are multiples of $5$.
 This implies _integer arithmetic_, and that in turn, could mean we have to _declare_ the type of numbers we are using.
 Floating point division will never do for our problem.
 But anyway, division is problematic; witness the caveat that the divisor may not be zero in the field of rational numbers, $\mathbb{Q}$.

-In terms of division, the `%` operator from other programming languages suggests itself.
+In terms of division, the `%` operator for integer division from other programming languages suggests itself.
 But is division the most natural way to identify the multiples of a number?
 Should it not be multiplication instead?
 It is time to start thinking with a [beginner's mind](https://en.wikipedia.org/wiki/Shoshin).

 We also need a structure like an _array_ or _list_ where numbers may be appended or inserted until the stopping condition is reached.
 If we keep a running total, though, we do not need anything else except three receptacles: one for the sum of multiples of three, $s_3$, another for the sum of multiples of five, $s_5$, and one more for the sum of multiples of $15$, $s_{15}$.
 Let us try the latter option first, and leave arrays for a later refinement.